Sample maintenance contract

 Slow-release organic fertilizers such as cotton seed meal are available.
 They are more expensive.
-Many are produced by factory farms under inhumane conditions - avoid this by choosing plant-derived products.
+Many are produced by polluting factory farms under inhumane conditions for the animals - avoid this by choosing plant-derived products.

 Eliminating fertilizer altogether will result in a less lush lawn especially in areas that do not receive full sun.
 Can you tolerate that, at least in some areas of your property?